mvee18/FCPlot/README.md

 Once you have changed the above fort files to those of your molecule (including the top line!), you can then run the program by submitting the packaged fcplot.pbs file -- `qsub fcplot.pbs`.
 Its directives may need to be changed depending on the hardware or software requirements of your supercomputer.

-It can also be run locally though `python main.py`, though at least 16 GB of RAM are necessary.
+It can also be run locally though `python main.py -t local`, though at least 16 GB of RAM are necessary.
+Running the previous command without any arguments (or with any word other than "local") defaults to the supercomputer method.

 ## Output
 The script will generate three files, each corresponding to the output for the second, third, and fourth derivatives (second.out, third.out, fourth.out).
 These will be a CSV containing its index, displacement, and the energy.